Rayza-Slyce/Linkedin_Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 Combined with what I saw in Wireshark:

 - `/getPage?id=sunset` returns a link
 - `/links/sunset.txt` delivers this payload

+- further communication and data transer with a second IP

 This confirms a **multi-stage setup**, where:

 1. The initial request gets instructions
 2. A second request pulls down the payload
 3. The payload then handles decoding and execution itself
+4. The payload is then monitored and updated via persistent C2 connection

 This kind of setup makes analysis harder and allows the attacker to change behaviour without changing the initial file.